 It may also bring financial jeopardy if family members depended on the deceased for valuable income, benefits, or other economic support.
-Because of these repercussions, Texas has enacted a wrongful death law that allows surviving family members to pursue rightful compensation for their damages and losses from the responsible party through a claim or lawsuit, and our wrongful death attorneys are here to help.
+Because of these repercussions, Texas has enacted a wrongful death law that allows surviving family members to pursue rightful compensation for their damages and losses from the responsible party through a claim or lawsuit, and our Houston and Pasadena, TX, wrongful death attorneys are here to help.

 A wrongful death claim or lawsuit is similar to a personal injury claim except that the person making a claim has died and the claim must now be put forward by surviving family members.
 Wrongful death claims are filed on behalf of the decedent and their estate, pursuing both economic and non-economic damages.
 These claims and lawsuits may be filed against another individual, such as a drunk driver, or against a business or corporation.